proteinreport/proteinreport.org/content/newswire/study-finds-90-chinese-consumers-would-eat-cell-cultivated-customized-meat-30-would-make/index.md

 homepage: false
 uuid: 10265
 ---
-[Market report from Lever China and Chinese media outlet FoodPlus also finds the term \"customized meat\" resonates best with Chinese consumers]{.underline}
+Market report from Lever China and Chinese media outlet FoodPlus also finds the term \"customized meat\" resonates best with Chinese consumers

 **Shanghai --** A new study of over 2,000 consumers across China finds 90% say they would eat cultivated meat, and 30% would make it their main